voiceittech/voiceit3-web-sdk/README.md

 This will set up your server to communicate with the front end.

 ### Front End Implementation
-The front end can be implemented in a modular fashion- each type (voice, face, and video), and each action (enrollment, and verification w/wo Liveness), can be implemented independently, providing a total of 27 use-cases (such as voice-only verification, or face and voice enrollment, or video-only verification w/ Liveness, to name a few).
+The front end can be implemented in a modular fashion- each type (voice, face, and video), and each action (enrollment, and verification w/wo Liveness), can be implemented independently.

 #### Creating the HTML

 The gateway to front-end implementation is voiceit2-web-login-example/public/voiceItFront/voiceIt2.js.
 This is an initializer class that will gather and append all the dependecies to the DOM, create the required HTML structure for the main UI Modal (the pop-up Box from the Demo), and instansiate the voiceIt2Obj- this module is responsible for communicating with the server, and controlling the flow of the verification(s)/enrollment(s) processes.
 To incorporate the Front End, please copy the folder voiceit2-web-login-example/public/voiceItFront to your project directory.
-Include voiceIt2.js into your html:
+Include voiceItFront/voiceIt2.js into your html:
 ```
 <script src='YOU_PROJECT_ROOT/voiceItFront/voiceIt2.js'>
 ```